 The Subtle Art of Spatial Planning

 Improving the flow of a home doesn’t necessarily mean major structural work.
-In many cases, small layout changes or creative zoning can significantly improve how spaces function and relate to one another.
+In many cases, small layout changes or creative zoning can significantly enhance how spaces function and interact with one another.
 It’s about identifying where movement feels interrupted or forced and resolving those issues with thoughtful, holistic planning.

 Case studies often show how reconfiguring existing layouts, rather than extending, can enhance privacy, increase usability, and maximise light and ventilation.
 The goal isn’t just more space, but better space.